JuliaDiff/ChainRules.jl/docs/src/index.md

 ### Be careful with using Adjoint when you mean Transpose

-Rember for complex numbers `a'` (i.e. `adjoint(a)`) takes the complex conjugate.
-Instead you probably want `transpose(a)`.
+Remember for complex numbers `a'` (i.e. `adjoint(a)`) takes the complex conjugate.
+Instead, you probably want `transpose(a)`.

-While there are arguments that for reverse-mode taking the adjoint is correct, it is not currently the behavour of ChainRules to do so.
+While there are arguments that for reverse-mode taking the adjoint is correct, it is not currently the behavior of ChainRules to do so.
 Feel free to open an issue and fight about it.
 All differentials support `conj` efficiently, which makes it easy to change in post.